Blitzkrieg (punk band): History

-Since the break-up of the group soon after the "Conscience Prayer" release in 1983, there have since been a number of re-formations of the group, initially in late 1987 with new vocalist Spike, Gaz, Bambi & ex-Insane bassist Trev.
+Since the break-up of the group, soon after the "Conscience Prayer" release in 1983, there have since been a number of re-formations of the group, initially in late 1987 with new vocalist Spike, Gaz, Bambi & ex-Insane bassist Trev.
 Dave left to join Flux of Pink Indians, and has latterly enjoyed success as a Techno House DJ.

 Riffone went to Blackburn and joined "Rabid Dogs" which included Gus "Popegustav" Gouldsbrough in the line-up, who later joined Blitzkrieg.

 Another re-formation in 1989 combined Gaz Sumner and Martin "Ales" Walker on guitars, Freddy Doyle on drums, Mal on bass, while Spike returned to vocals.
 This line-up supported Discharge on a UK Tour and also toured the North of England and North Wales with Welsh punk band 4Q.
 In 1991, they recorded the LP Future Must Be Ours on Retch Records.
 A retrospective joint LP with Insane was released on Captain Oi!
 Records in 1997.

 Blitzkrieg re-formed for the Rebellion 2007 festival at Blackpool.
 The new line-up was Chris Hind (original member) bass and vocals, Jax Chambers (Girlschool) lead guitar and vocals, and Tom Tom (Poor Kids with Guns) drums.
 A new album, Everything is Lies was released July 2008 and they played Rebellion 2008.

 The line up then changed again to Chris Hind (founder member of Blitzkrieg/ ex Mayhem), Jax Chambers (Girlschool/Syteria), Gaz Johnson (ex The Nags), and Gus Goulsborough (Popegustav).

 A 4 Track EP "Fear and Control" was recorded in 2011 at Riverstudios in Belgium and released on a limited edition for sale at UK and European shows.

-In 2019 the band released the album Blind Faith which featured guest vocalist Jeff Janiak of punk legends Discharge on the track "Conspiracy".
+In 2019 the band released the album Blind Faith which featured guest vocalist Jeff Janiak of Discharge on the track "Conspiracy".